wp-plugins/mashsharer/readme.txt

 Tested up to: 3.9.2
 Stable tag: 2.0.2

-Mashshare share button plugin is a high-performance share functionality inspired by the great website Mashable for Facebook and Twitter
+Mashshare share buttons plugin is a high-performance share functionality inspired by the great website Mashable for Facebook and Twitter

 == Description ==